 security personnel and service agents required for the management, maintenance and repair of the house and estate

-- Long-term: The state needs to procure all lands currently in private ownership so
+- The state needs to procure all lands currently in private ownership so

 - Visitors have unimpeded access to the car park